Dating in Hawaii: What It's Really Like

 By Samuel Blacksmith, Oahu-based.
-Last updated June 2026.
+Last updated August 2026.

 Everyone pictures the same thing when they imagine dating in Hawaii: a sunset walk on the beach, shave ice, somebody gorgeous who also surfs.
 The fantasy sells a lot of plane tickets.
 The reality, if you actually live here, is more complicated, more frustrating, and honestly more interesting than the postcard.